Peeking inside a $15 Camera

 December 24, 2023

-Click an image to display in full-size
+Click an image to display full-scale

 AcquisitionMake = "HX-Tech "